chevereto/v3-docs/setup/update-guide.md

 ### Database

-If the images table has more than 1,000,000 records, Chevereto will dump the SQL statements required to carry the database update which must run directly in the SQL console.
-You can force dumping the update query by going to `/dashboard/settings/system`.
+If [dump update query](../settings/system.md#dump-update-query) setting is **enabled** or if the images table has **more than 1,000,000** records, Chevereto will dump the SQL statements required to carry the database update which must run directly in the SQL console.

+Chevereto has this caveat to potentially avoid breaking your database, as the process could take several minutes to complete.
+When manually updating the database always keep the following considerations:

 - Disconnect all peers
-- Turn off the SQL server, work directly in its console
+- Turn off the SQL server, work directly in its console (phpMyAdmin, Adminer, CLI)
-- Run the SQL statements one-by-one directly in the SQL console
+- Run the SQL statements one-by-one (a semi-colon `;` denotes when a SQL statement ends)
 - If everything goes well, turn everything back online

 ## Legacy Update